nih-megcore/beamforming/README.md

 # beamforming
-Scripts for Beamforming the Sternberg Task
+Beamforming scripts for the Sternberg Working Memory Task